biorack/metatlas/docs/Targeted_Analysis.md

 `z` - steps though zoom levels of 1x, 5x, 25x on the MSMS mirror plot by 5

 `s` - toggles on/off the red and blue shading of EIC plot that show RT ranges for similar compounds

+## Advanced Usage

+### Passing parameters additional notebook parameters to `launch_rt_prediction.sh`

+Any of the parameters in the first code block of the `RT_Prediction.ipynb` notebook can be passed to the `launch_rt_prediction.sh` script.
+There are two command line options that can be used to supply parameters.

+The `-p` option can be used to supply a parameter that takes a single unstructured value (number, string, or boolean): `-p parameter_name=parameter_value`.
+The `-p` option can be supplied multiple times to the `launch_rt_prediction.sh` script if needed.

+The '-y' option can be used to supply multiple parameters and structured parameters (lists, dictionaries, nested datastructures).
+The parameter names and values are passed asa YAML or JSON string: `-y "{parameter_name1: ['list', 'of', 'values'], parameter_name2: 'another value'}"`.

+The `-p` and `-y` options can be used at the same time.